 HUM 350.
 American Indians Since 1865.
 3 Hours AE41 / H.

 This course examines American Indian/White relations from reconstruction to the present.
 It surveys the impact of westward expansion and cultural changes brought about by the Civil War, forced education, intermarriage, the Dawes Act, the New Deal, the World Wars, termination, relocation and stereotypical literature and movies.
 The class also addresses the Red Power and AIM movements, as well as indigenous efforts to decolonize and to recover and retain indigenous knowledge.
-After learning about the past from both Native and non-Native source materials, students will multiple perspectives about historical events and gain understandings of diverse world views, values, and responses to adversity.
+After learning about the past from both Native and non-Native source materials, students will gain multiple perspectives about historical events and gain understandings of diverse world views, values, and responses to adversity.
 (Same as HIST 352 and ISP 350.)
 LEC.

 HUM 370.
 The Twentieth Century.
 3 Hours H.

 An integrated study of several disciplines such as history, philosophy, art, music, and literature as they relate to the twentieth century in one country, or one historical or aesthetic movement occurring during this time.
 LEC.

 HUM 373.
 Aviation in American Culture.
 3 Hours AE41 / H.